Delay in court proceedings keep children waiting for adoption

-The most significant cause of delay for children needing adoption is the length of time it takes for cases to be completed in court.
+The most significant cause for delays in children needing adoption is the length of time it takes for cases to be completed in court.

 The average time taken to complete care proceedings in the cases inspectors examined was almost 14 months.